bigraph-toolkit-suite/bigraphs.bigraph-framework/documentation/docusaurus/docs/index.md

 ## Install / Dependency Settings

-Artifacts are deployed to Bintray.
+Artifacts are deployed to [ST-Artifactory](https://stgroup.jfrog.io/).

 > #### Building from Source
 > Otherwise, to build the source by yourself, follow the